priyank21116/track-covid/README.md

 ## About
-It is a dashboard showing covide numbers for your state A simple react web app, amde in initial days of learning react
+It is a dashboard To get live count of Vacinated population , Active cases , deceased and recovered patient count A react web app, made in initial days of learning react

 ![one](./src/demoScreen/one.png)
 ![two](./src/demoScreen/two.png)